 New entrants at all grade levels are required to present at the time of enrollment, a birth certificate or other document as evidence of birth, a certified copy of any child custody order or decree, proof of having received or being in the process of receiving immunizations and copies of those records pertaining to him/her which are maintained by the school recently attended.
 A protected child, as defined by State law, may not be denied admission to the school solely because the child does not present a birth certificate or comparable document upon registration.
 A protected child or parent, guardian or custodian of the child must present this documentation within 90 days after the child's initial entry into the school.
-The District immediately enrolls homeless students and foster students and assists in obtaining the necessary enrollment documents.

-A "protected child" is defined as a child placed in a foster home as defined by Ohio Revised Code Section (RC) 5103.02 or in a residential facility defined as a group home for children's crisis care facility, children's residential center, residential parenting facility that provides 24-hour childcare, county children's home or district children's home.
+A "protected child" is defined as a child placed in a foster home as defined by Ohio Revised Code Section (RC) 5103.02 or in a residential facility defined as a group home for children, a children's crisis care facility, children's residential center, residential parenting facility that provides 24-hour childcare, county children's home or district children's home.